 Why is speed important?
 If a website is slow visitors will become quickly frustrated and not stay long and Google Search will put slower websites lower in the search results.
 You can improve your traffic from searches easily by insuring your website runs faster.

 A must-have feature on WordPress is One-Touch Restore.
 Even though WordPress is the best platform for making websites, it can crash unexpectedly if there are software conflicts.
+For peace of mind it is important to have the ability to restore your website quickly and without a developer.

 Pros and Cons of WordPress Hosting